 - The hands can bend so care needs to be taken when hanging the clock and changing the battery

 - Best installed in a sheltered area due to its lightweight design

 Birdcage Outdoor Wall Clock Review

-This Birdcage Outdoor Wall Clock is a really pretty, rather quaint, garden clock with a small timepiece in a birdcage-design frame.
+This Birdcage Outdoor Wall Clock is just as much an attractive ornament as it is a practical time piece.
+It’s a pretty, somewhat quaint garden clock with a small timepiece in a birdcage-style frame.

 Things to Know Before Buying a Garden Clock

 A garden clock adds charm and character to your outdoor space.

 Despite the fact that we’re rarely less than a foot away from a digital clock nowadays (be it a wristwatch, smartphone, laptop, etc.) having a traditional, rustic garden clock is still a popular choice for the garden.
 Often, they’re as much a decorative addition as a practical one.